Accumulation points of normalized approximations: Notation and preliminary results

 \subsection{Algebraic number theory}

 For our proofs of Theorems \ref{thm.QuadratApps} and \ref{thm.CubicApps} we will need some results from algebraic number theory.
 For more details the reader may consult \cite{Swin2001}.
 Let $K\subseteq \R$ be a real algebraic number field with $[K:\Q]=d+1$.
+Note that, by supposing that $K\subseteq\R$, we are technically fixing one real embedding of the algebraic number field (the one which we call $\sigma_0$ below) and identifying $K$ with its image under this embedding.
 We write $\mc{O}_K$ for the ring of integers in $K$ and $\NN(\cdot)$ and $\Tr(\cdot)$ for the norm and trace maps from $K$ to $\Q$.

 Suppose that $K$ has $r+1$ distinct embeddings into $\R$ and $2s$ distinct non-real embeddings into $\C$ (so $d+1=r+1+2s$).
 We label these as $\sigma_0,\ldots,\sigma_d$, with $\sigma_0,\ldots ,\sigma_r$ being the real embeddings and with $\sigma_{r+i}=\overline{\sigma}_{r+s+i}$ for $1\le i\le s$.
 We further assume that $\sigma_0$ is the identity map on $K$.
 Identifying $\C$ with $\R^2$, we define the \textit{Minkowski embedding} $\sigma:K\rar\R^{d+1}$ by